South East Busway: History

-Extension to Rochedale
+Extension to Springwood

-An extension from Eight Mile Plains to Rochedale was proposed in July 2006 as part of the Queensland Government's Pacific Motorway Transit Project.
-As part of the project, plans were made to extend the busway infrastructure as far as Springwood bus station, including construction of the proposed Rochedale busway station.
+An extension from Eight Mile Plains to Rochedale and Springwood was proposed in July 2006 as part of the Queensland Government's Pacific Motorway Transit Project.
+As part of the project, plans were made to extend the busway infrastructure as far as Springwood, including construction of the proposed Rochedale busway station.
 The preferred alignment for the busway extension corridor was determined in 2007 and a Concept Design Study was undertaken by the Queensland Government in 2009.

 Construction commenced in late 2012 and was completed in March 2014.
 The extension had an estimated cost of $36 million.
 The extension was funded in full by the Queensland Government and formed part of the Federal Government's Gateway Upgrade South (GUS) project.
 The busway extension passed under the Gateway Motorway and terminated at School Road, Rochedale.
 Whilst the busway alignment plan published in 2010 anticipated a Busway Station at Rochedale, no new busway stations were added to this extension.

 As part of an upgrade of the Pacific Motorway between Eight Mile Plains and Daisy Hill, the busway infrastructure was further extended to Springwood with the addition of a new busway station at Rochedale.
 The upgrade commenced in 2020 and was initially expected to be completed in 2024, though this was delayed to 2025.
-Rochedale busway station opened 12 May 2025.
+Rochedale busway station was completed in February 2025 and opened 12 May 2025.